JulianNorton/weather-milliseconds/README.md

-# Experiment to render the weather forecast as fast as possible.
-Goal is sub 100ms.
+# Experiment to render the weather forecast as fast as possible. ~~Goal is sub 100ms.~~ ~40 milliseconds if you're in NYC.

 ## Set-up